-Hierarchy / Site Designations Criteria International Protection Special Protection Area (SPA) 1 Special Area of Conservation (SAC) 2 Candidate SPA and SAC ^{1, 2} Ramsar Wetland 3 Statutory protection under the Wildlife & Conservation of Habitats and Species (Amendment) (EU Exit) Regulations 2019), which implements the Birds Directive (1), the Habitats Directive (2) and the Ramsar Convention (3) Development will only be permitted where it is necessary for the management of the site, or there is an imperative reason of over-riding public interest and there is no alternative solution.
+Hierarchy / Site Designations Criteria International Protection Special Protection Area (SPA)1 Special Area of Conservation (SAC)2 Candidate SPA and SAC^{1,2} Ramsar Wetland3 Statutory protection under the Wildlife & Countryside Act 1981 (as amended by the Conservation of Habitats and Species (Amendment) (EU Exit) Regulations 2019), which implements the Birds Directive (1), the Habitats Directive (2) and the Ramsar Convention (3) Development will only be permitted where it is necessary for the management of the site, or there is an imperative reason of over-riding public interest and there is no alternative solution.
 Development within an Impact Risk Zone (Policy DM08) will be expected to mitigate any adverse impacts on the SPA or SAC.